 Despite that, I encourage maintaining a high environment for problem-free growth.

 Low humidity in them might cause curling, drooping, and liming of leaves.
 Likewise, it causes stunted and dull growth.

 Tips to Maintain High Humidity for Anthurium Polyschistum

-- Regular misting the leaves within 4-5 days is beneficial.
+- Regular misting of the leaves within 4-5 days is beneficial.

 - You can use the pebble tray method.
 Simply place a tray full of wet pebbles underneath the pot.
 It helps to increase humidity as the water evaporates.

-- Another natural way to increase humidity is a grouping of the plants.
-Nevertheless, it simultaneously increases the chances of disease and pests spread.
+- Another natural way to increase humidity is a grouping of plants.
+Nevertheless, it simultaneously increases the chances of disease and pest spread.